+Step 3: Complete, print and sign the appropriate Pharmacy Network Password Agreement.
 Pharmacists are required to print and sign a copy of the online Password Agreement and have it witnessed by another licensed health care provider or a NL notary public; and

-Pharmacy assistants, technicians and students are required to print a copy of the online Password Agreement and have it signed by the pharmacist in charge of the location where they are working.
+Pharmacy assistants, technicians, students and cashiers (delegates) are required to print a copy of the online Password Agreement and have it signed by the pharmacist in charge of the location where they are working.